EIP-7928: Block-Level Access Lists

 • Accessed but unchanged: Include the address with empty changes (e.g., targets of EXTCODEHASH, EXTCODESIZE, BALANCE, STATICCALL, etc.).

-• Zero‑value transfers: Include the address; omit from balance_changes.
+• Zero‑value transfers / Unchanged balance in transaction: Include the address; omit from balance_changes.

 • Gas refunds: Record the final balance of the sender after each transaction.